jruns/wp-disable-ai/README.txt

 = Why is this free? =

-Because AI has negative impacts on people and the planet.
+Because AI can have negative impacts on people and the planet.
 And because AI should not be forced on anyone.

 == Changelog ==

-= 1.0 =
+= 0.1 =
 * Initial release